Overview

 Give the Myriota Module a job

-function is called.
+When the Myriota Module first starts the AppInit() function is called.
 This function can be implemented to initialise the application.
-Open up the main.c
+Open up the main.c file in the hello_space folder and replace the contents with:

-#include "myriota_user_api.h" void AppInit() { printf("Hello, Space!\n"); }
+void AppInit() {

 Build Your Application